-What is MEDROL used for?
+What MEDROL is used for:

-MEDROL is used in the treatment of various conditions such as allergy or inflammation; it can also be used to replace the corticosteroid hormone when your body does not produce enough due to problems with your adrenal glands (a condition called adrenal insufficiency)
+MEDROL is used in adults and children to treat many conditions.
+These include allergic reactions and inflammation.
+It can also be used to replace the corticosteroid hormone when your body does not produce enough due to problems with your adrenal glands (a condition called adrenal insufficiency).